redpanda-data/connect/website/docs/components/outputs/nats_kv.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Perform operations on a NATS Key Value bucket.
+Put messages in a NATS key-value bucket.

 Introduced in version 4.12.0.